shawnmckinney/role-engineering-sample/README.md

 The page-level authorization uses Spring Security's **FilterSecurityInterceptor** which maps the roles activated using what was received from the servlet container (via the Tomcat Realm).

-User to Page access is granted as follows:
+User to Page access is granted as:
 ### User-to-Page Access Table
 | user          | Home Page     | Buyer's Page  | Seller's Page |
 | ------------- | ------------- | ------------- | ------------- |